remla25-team14/operation/docs/continuous-experimentation.md

 - Top Right: Time to first click distribution
 - Bottom Left: Page views by version
 - Bottom Right: Conversion funnel

+Disclaimer: At the moment of submission, the grafana dashboard does not properly fetch the metrics anymore.

 ## Success Criteria